Home Page / Reports / Cooney Report

 Recommendation 1

-Section 50 (mergers) should be amended to prohibit mergers which substantially lessen competition in a substantial market for goods and services.
+The Committee recommends that section 50 of the Trade Practices Act 1974, be amended to prohibit mergers or acquisitions which would have he effect or likely effect of substantially lessening competition in a substantial market for goods and service

 [implemented by the Trade Practices Legislation Amendment Act 1992 (effective 21 January 1993)]

-[Senator Kemp wrote a dissenting report on this issue, recommending that the dominance test be retained.]
+[Senator Kemp (Liberal Party of Australia) wrote a dissenting report on this issue, recommending that the dominance test be retained.]

 Recommendation 2